Gantt Chart

 PPDM has worked well for years, but like any tech, it needed to evolve.
 That’s where Dell’s Santorini project comes in.

-Santorini is the next-generation version of Dell PPDM - built to scale better, work faster, and support enterprise needs with smarter workflows.
+Santorini is the next-generation version of Dell PPDM, built to scale better, run faster, and handle complex enterprise workflows more efficiently.

 Better performance